India–Liechtenstein relations

-India–Liechtenstein relations refers to the international relations that exist between India and Liechtenstein.
+India–Liechtenstein relations refers to the bilateral relations between India and Liechtenstein.
 The Embassy of India in Bern, Switzerland is concurrently accredited to Liechtenstein.
 Liechtenstein maintains an honorary consul general in New Delhi.
 Under a 1919 agreement between Liechtenstein and Switzerland, ambassadors and diplomatic missions of Switzerland are authorised to represent Liechtenstein in countries and in diplomatic situations unless Liechtenstein opts to send its own ambassador.
 Switzerland maintains an embassy in New Delhi and a consulate in Mumbai.

 History

 Diplomatic relations between India and Liechtenstein were established in 1992–93.

 Prince Alois and Princess Sophie, accompanied by an 11-member delegation including the Foreign Minister, visited India on 14–20 November 2010.
 This was the first high-level visit between the two countries.
 Prince Hans Adam II had made a private visit to the country a few years earlier.
 Alois met with President Pratibha Patil, Vice-President Mohammad Hamid Ansari, Finance Minister Pranab Mukherjee, UPA Chairperson Sonia Gandhi, Leader of the Opposition Sushma Swaraj and Minister of State for External Affairs Preneet Kaur.
 The Liechtensteiner delegation also visited the India International Trade Fair in Delhi.
 Alois also traveled to Mumbai and met with Maharashtra Governor K. Sankaranarayanan.

 Prince Alois and Prince Hans Adam II visited India on 13–19 October 2013 to hold business meetings with Gurgaon-based Savannah Seeds Pvt.
 Ltd. Minister of State for External Affairs General Vijay Kumar Singh became the first Indian minister to visit Liechtenstein on 18–19 April 2016.
 He held bilateral discussions with Deputy Prime Minister and Minister for Home Affairs, Justice and Economic Affairs Thomas Zwiefelhofer on 18 April, and Minister of Foreign Affairs, Education and Cultural Affairs Aurelia Frick on 19 April 2016.
 Singh also met with Prince Alois at Vaduz Castle on 19 April.